-- Selecting a school for a child can be challenging.
+Selecting a school for a child can be challenging.
 Many families research options.
-Provide a Growing in our Faith bookmark or magnet for a fridge as a message of the YCDSB's commitment to educating every student as a child of God. - Distributed at Trade Shows or Conferences by a YCDSB Representative or Local Trustee.
+Provide a Growing in our Faith bookmark or magnet for a fridge as a message of the YCDSB's commitment to educating every student as a child of God.